SAP-samples/codejam-cap-llm/exercises/03-deploy-llm/README.md

 ![Create deployment 5/5](assets/2024-07-16_16-51-40.png)

 ## Deploy a proxy for an embedding model on SAP AI Core
-👉 To implement a retrieval augmented generation (RAG) use case we also need to deploy an embedding model.
+👉 To implement a retrieval augmented generation (RAG) use case you also need to deploy an embedding model.
 The embeddings for our text chunks will then be stored in a vector database (e.g. HANA Vector Store).
 To deploy the embedding model repeat the steps above using the model name:
 ```sh
 text-embedding-ada-002
 ```